sillyladdess/READ-IT-NOW-DO-IT-NOW/README.md

 (👹😈)HWYS - harassment when you sneeze

 (🪦🕊️)DDDNE - dead dove do not eat (used commonly when I used a more "problematic" skin)

+Beware when trying to interact while I have this:

+🟢 - online

+🌙 - afk/inactive

+⛔ - busy/with friends/don't interact

 Also, This is my oc, Ăcirf.
 He's a freaky lad.
 You can cuddle while I have this skin on.